 - Open the Galaxy Wearable app on your phone.

-- Scroll down to find the Account and backup section.
-Tap it.
+- Tap Watch settings, then the Account and backup section.

-- Make sure the correct Samsung account is connected, then tap Back up and restore, followed by Back up data.
+- Make sure the correct Samsung account is connected, then tap Back up data.

-- Choose which settings and apps you want to back up from the list and toggle Auto back up on or off.
+- Choose which settings and apps you want to back up from the list.

-We should note, however, that images and music saved on your watch will not be backed up.
+We should note that images and music saved on your watch will not be backed up.
 Make sure you have copies of them elsewhere because a factory reset will erase them along with the rest of the data on your watch.